itsmraga-hub/metrics-webapp/README.md

 # Math Magicians

 > Metrics App - A mobile web application to check a list of metrics (numeric values) making use of React and Redux.
+> The application uses the [Covid 19](https://github.com/M-Media-Group/Covid-19-API) API provided by [M-Media-Group](https://github.com/M-Media-Group) on GitHub.
+It displays information on Covid 19 for the whole world.
+It also allows users to click on a particular country and view more information on that country on a RewactRouter.

 ## Built With